jordan4ibanez/doml/README.md

 - Simplified using D's strengths

+- Only structs, no GC impact

 This was a monumental effort, if you find anything wrong, please help me fix it.

 There are a few missing elements, they will (hopefully) be translated in later on.

+You should be able to follow a LWJGL tutorial (mostly, remember it's structs now) and get a functioning OpenGL/Vulkan program.